neondatabase/autoscaling/README.md

 ### Running pgbench

-Broadly, the `run-bench.sh` script just exsits to be expensive on CPU, so that more vCPU will be allocated to the vm.
+Broadly, the `run-bench.sh` script just exists to be expensive on CPU, so that more vCPU will be allocated to the vm.
 You can run it with:

 ```sh